-Each dot in the chart below was a member of the House of Representatives in 1982.
-The dots are positioned horizontally according to our progressive—conservative ideology score and vertically according to our leadership score (leaders toward the top).
-Cotter is shown as a purple triangle. (analysis methodology)
+Cotter is shown as a purple triangle ▲ in our ideology-leadership chart below.
+Each dot was a member of the House of Representatives in 1982 positioned according to our liberal–conservative ideology score (left to right) and our leadership score (leaders are toward the top).

 Cotter sponsored bills primarily in these issue areas:

 Taxation (28%) Crime and Law Enforcement (19%) Labor and Employment (16%) Government Operations and Politics (10%) Social Welfare (10%) Foreign Trade and International Finance (6%) Economics and Public Finance (4%) Energy (4%)

 Some of Cotter’s most recently sponsored bills include...